 Where Do We Find Wassail?

-Bells & Motley Olden Music, Dance, and Storytelling Christmas Programs
+of Olden Music, Dance, and Storytelling

 On Mumming and Olde English Yuletide Traditions

-Christmas has long been a time for reinventing the past.
-In the glow of a log fire imaginary or real, we feel our way back through the halls and passages of time to a great golden age.
-In the light of contemporary America, the days of Victorian England and America are one of our favorite golden ages.
-The Victorians themselves were engaged in the art of exploring and reinventing Christmas Past, as witnessed by the writings of Englishman Charles Dickens, and Americans Washington Irving and Clement Clarke Moore.
-By great imagination and elaboration on the traditions and past remnants they could discover, these writers were greatly instrumental in setting the notion of the Merry Olde English Christmas Past as we know it today.
+In the glow of a Yule Log fire, real or imagined, people feel their way back through the halls and passages of time to Christmases of old.
+In this hubbub that is modern America, we are beckoned during the Christmas season to the symbolic celebrations of Victorian England, an era which has grown to become one of our favorite Golden Ages.
+But you should know that in the very same way, the Victorians themselves were also engaged in the art of exploring and reinventing Christmas Past, as witnessed by the writings of Englishman Charles Dickens, and American authors Washington Irving and Clement Clarke Moore.
+By great imagination and elaboration on what traditions and remnants of Medieval and Renaissance times they could discover, these writers were greatly instrumental in setting our notion of the Merry Olde English Christmas Past as we know and celebrate it today.

 Hammered Dulcimer: a large trapezoidal zither played with light wooden beaters.
 The dulcimer dates back to Persia in Biblical times, spread throughout Europe in the Middle Ages, and became a favorite for American barn dances.